incident-io/internships-grads-takehome/README.md

 ### Code submission and video explanation

-Once we've reviewed your CV, we'll send you instructions on where to send your solution.
-We'll expect a ZIP file containing the code, plus a `README.md` that
+We'll expect a ZIP file containing the code, a 5-minute video explanation (see blow) and a `README.md` that
 includes:
 - Instructions on running your code, including installation of dependencies.
 - Comments on code structure/how you approached the problem you think may be useful.